List of Underworld characters: Markus Corvinus

-Markus Corvinus is the first vampire in the Underworld series.
+Markus Corvinus is the first Vampire in the Underworld series, and the main antagonist of Underworld: Evolution.
 He is portrayed by Tony Curran.
 Markus also appears in the novelization of the sequel.
 Born sometime in the 5th century; Markus was one of three sons of Helena and Alexander Corvinus, the first immortal.
-Markus was also the twin brother of William Corvinus; and they each inherited the immortality strain in its active form from their father.
+Markus was also the twin brother of William Corvinus, and they each inherited the immortality strain in its active form from their father.
 Together, Markus and William both shared a bond as twins that Alexander never truly saw.
 Markus was later bitten by a bat, thus making him the progenitor of what would become the Vampire species.
-His twin, William, was bitten by a wolf and went on to ravage the countryside of Hungary, infecting the populace with his highly infectious lycanthropy virus.
-In order to combat the growing werewolf threat, Markus approached Viktor, a dying warlord, to utilize his military genius and army (who became the Death Dealers) in exchange for immortality.
+His twin, William, was bitten by a wolf and went on to ravage the countryside of Hungary, infecting the populace with his highly infectious Lycanthropy virus.
+In order to combat the growing Werewolf threat, Markus approached Viktor, a dying warlord, to utilize his military genius and army (who became the Death Dealers) in exchange for immortality.
 Viktor accepted and became one of the Vampire Elders.
 After being revived by the blood of the Lycan Singe, Markus awakens and goes on a rampage to rescue William and metamorphose him into a Hybrid too.
-He kills his own father, and apparently his distant relative Michael Corvin, but is defeated and killed by an enhanced Selene in a final fight when she stabs him through the head with one of his own wing talons and knocks him into spinning helicopter blades, dismembering him.
+He kills his own father and apparently his distant relative Michael Corvin, but he is defeated and killed by an enhanced Selene in a final fight when she stabs him through the head with one of his own wing talons and knocks him into spinning helicopter blades, dismembering him.